elyobelyob/octopus-energy-greenness-forecast-card/README.md

 #### A note on colouring

-* If the index score is above `highLimit`, then the row is in red
+* If the index score is above `highLimit`, then the row is in green
-* If the index score is above `mediumLimit`, then the row is coloured orange
+* If the index score is above `mediumLimit`, then the row is coloured light green
-* if the index score is above `lowLimit`, then the row is coloured dark green
+* if the index score is above `lowLimit`, then the row is coloured orange
-* if the index score is below `lowLimit`, then the row is coloured green
+* if the index score is below `lowLimit`, then the row is coloured red

 #### Screenshots
 ![screenshot_1](assets/screenshot_1.png)